 The mounting system had a clamp that went around the muffler.
 Water would collect under the clamp and rust out the muffler at that point.
-These bags were again manufactured by Luxor Marine but has ended.
+These bags were again manufactured by Luxor Marine but have ended.

 Make your own mounts.

-Steve Sawtelle made his own mounts and wrote it up on his website.
-I will try to get a good link from Steve
+Steve Sawtelle made his own mounts and wrote them up on his website.
+I will try to get a good link from Steve.

 Lid chain and hasp information

 This is the first chain that commonly broke and allowed the bag lid to get lost on the road.

 This chain is made up of flat pieces and is quite strong.
-This chain replaced the (above) typical light pull chain made with those round little balls.
-The hasp was famous for vibrating loose and the lid would fly off, break the chain and be lost.
-I sold lots of the bag lids.
+This chain replaced the (above) typical light pull chain made with those little round balls.
+The hasp was famous for vibrating loose, and the lid would fly off, break the chain, and be lost.
+I sold lots of bag lids.
 The little pieces next to the hasps are the catches mounted on the lids.

 More about the Enduro teardrop bags

 They were produced in Connecticut by Stanley Newman, with the aid of his wife.
-Stanley’s vocation and area of expertise was as the plant manager.
-The bags were a sideline and labor of love.
-When he retired, production ceased: He had no son to pass the business on to, and at the time no one was interested in buying the company.
+Stanley’s vocation and area of expertise were as the plant manager.
+The bags were a sideline and a labor of love.
+When he retired, production ceased: He had no son to pass the business on to, and at the time, no one was interested in buying the company.